 Welcome!

-I’m Hanyao, a fifth-year PhD student in economics at Columbia University, where I have the privilege of being advised by Professor Mark Dean.
+I’m Hanyao, a sixth-year PhD student in economics at Columbia University, where I have the privilege of being advised by Professor Mark Dean.
 I received my BA from Peking University in 2020.
 You can find my CV here.

 I mainly work on behavioral economics, where I employ experimental methods to test theories of human decision making, especially under uncertainty.